-From September 12 to September 15 and September 19 to 22, 2019, Pulitzer Center grantee Nariman El-Nofty's Pulitzer Prize-winning project will be featured at Photoville 2019.
+From September 12 to September 15 and September 19 to 22, 2019, Pulitzer Center grantee Nariman El-Mofty's Pulitzer Prize-winning project will be featured at Photoville 2019.
 This year, the Pulitzer Center is once again curating its own exhibit.
 Photoville is a free, annual photography exhibition that repurposes shipping containers to display work from over 600 visual artists.

-El-Nofty is a photojournalist based in Cairo for the Associated Press.
+El-Mofty is a photojournalist based in Cairo for the Associated Press.
 Recently, her team at the AP was honored with the 2019 Pulitzer Prize in International Reporting for their year-long coverage of conflict and crisis in Yemen.
 Their reporting was supported with a grant from the Pulitzer Center.
-Previously, El-Nofty won the Overseas Press Club Olivier Rebbot Award, also for her coverage of war in Yemen, and was a 2017 Magnum Foundation fellow.
+Previously, El-Mofty won the Overseas Press Club Olivier Rebbot Award, also for her coverage of war in Yemen, and was a 2017 Magnum Foundation fellow.

 Pulitzer Center staff will be onsite on September 19 for Photoville's Education Day to present and discuss El-Mofty's project with students from New York City schools.